DagimDev/reactjs-learning/react-state/what-is-react-state.md

 ● Similarity between props and state: Both are in object format in React containing
     key-value pairs that we use to render the value of the objects.
 Both hold information about a component

+Difference between props and States:
+▪ Props are variables that get passed to the component from parent component (like
+    a parameter is passed to a function).
+State on the other hand is still variable, but directly initialized and managed within the component.
+▪ Props are objects of React with immutable properties, meaning, we cannot
+    change their value throughout the component.
+Because props contain information set by the parent component, that information should not be changed.
+This is because changing value of props will not make sense, it will be like changing the parameter of an adder function to fixed parameter.
+States are also objects of React, however, states can be changed by the component they are initialized in, just like we can change value of a variable
+        ● Why are props called pure?
+Because props are passed in another component and they cannot change, any component that uses props only (no state) is pure, meaning, it will render the same output as long as we provide the same input
+▪ State is created in the component itself (every component has a built-in state),
+    however, props are passed from a parent component to a child ▪ Props are available in both classes based and function-based components without any issue.
+However, state used only available in class-based functions because it has constructor function where states can be initiated.
+States became available in functional component only after 2019 when Hooks were created.
+▪ Props come in handy when you want to show some static information inside of a
+    component, meaning, information that won’t need to be updated in the component.
+However, we use state when we want to update and re-render a component based on something a user has done.
+A good example is when we have form (input or checkbox) and a user updates the form with information, we will use state to store the user’s updated value and to manage the updated information